studiodoctor/weather-app/README.md

 /api/RequestInterceptor/
 "x-rapidapi-key" = "Your API KEY"
 ```
-you can follow this path and use the API you obtained from OpenWeatherMap.
+you can follow this path and use the API you obtained from Rapid Api's OpenWeatherMap.

 ### Libraries and tools
  - [ViewModel](https://developer.android.com/topic/libraries/architecture/viewmodel)